 New Initiatives: This is either due to new initiatives from Administration or Council that affect current service levels.
-For 2024, Council and Administration considered 26 new initiatives valued at \$5,083,200 of which Administration is recommending 22 new initiatives valued at \$2,311,200.
+For 2024, Council and Administration considered 26 new initiatives valued at \$5,083,200 of which 22 new initiatives valued at \$2,311,200 were approved.